 Some people get sinus infections over and over (especially people who smoke or have allergies and smoking.
 If these cases, a recurring infection can become chronic if not treated successfully and sinus surgery may be needed.

 Wondering whether you’ve got a cold or sinus infection?
 Come see us.

-If you’re feeling lousy and think you have either a cold or sinus infection, please make an appointment with Westchester Health to see one of our Internal Medicine physicians.
+If you’re feeling lousy and think you have either a cold or sinus infection, please call (914) 232-1919 to make an appointment with one of our Westchester Health Internal Medicine physicians.
 He/she will examine you, make a diagnosis and start treatment right away so you can soon start to feel better.
 Whenever, wherever you need us, we’re here for you.